 - Intercultural Studies major – Spanish concentration (BA)

 For many, the highlight of the intercultural studies major is the required intercultural experience.
 This experience is designed to be a flexible and practical cross-cultural experience, allowing you to put into practice the training you received in cross-cultural ministry—and you can travel almost anywhere to meet the requirement.

-You will work under the supervision of members of the Houghton faculty who have had extensive experience and training in intercultural studies, missions, linguistics and development work.
+You will work under the supervision of members of the Houghton faculty who have had extensive experience and training in intercultural studies, missions, and development work.
 They will work with you to provide the best location and right type of training for the work and service you desire most.
 You can do a formal overseas study program, an internship or a variety of other types of specially arranged programs.

 With so many off-campus study opportunities, you might find it hard to choose just one.
 Many students study abroad several times during their four years at Houghton.

 As an intercultural studies major, global engagement will be a part of your total education.
 Students are involved in various activities and learning opportunities including